DEPDC7: Structure

-DEP Domain
+The protein is 511 amino acids long and has a molecular weight of 58310.

 DEP domain is named after the 3 proteins it was initially found in: Dishevelled, Egl-10, and Pleckstrin.
 Dishevelled plays a key role in the transduction of the Wg/Wnt signal.
 This signal goes from the cell surface to the nucleus.
 Dishevelled is a segment polarity protein needed to make coherent arrays of polarized cells and segments in embryos.
 It also plays a role in wingless signaling.
 Egl-10 regulates G-protein signaling in the central nervous system.
 Pleckstrin has 2 PH domains flanking the DEP domain and is the major substrate of protein kinase C in platelets.
 The DEP domain within DEPDC7 was found to bind with CARMA2 and CARMA3 proteins.